jacksonkarel/ufonovl/README.md

 # ufo-text-novelty
-An NLP pipeline to detect new textual information about UFOs/UAPs
+An NLP pipeline that detects new textual information about UFOs/UAPs

 Can be modified for any domain.